IMPORTANT - PLEASE READ CAREFULLY AND REPLY USING THE BUTTONS AT THE BOTTOM OF THIS FORM

 3. The university or college station of each competing institution, or the station designated by that institution as its official station, shall be guaranteed broadcast space.
 Applications from other stations will be referred to the on-site media coordinator/host sports information director and space will be made available as the facilities permit.
 The NCAA reserves the right to deny radio stations the right to broadcast NCAA championship events.

-4. All stations broadcasting any round/game of an NCAA championship shall be required to submit a completed radio agreement to Mike Dodson/Cindy Johnson at IMG College.
-If the broadcast is being distributed via the Internet, you must submit the direct link to the audio player.
-The radio agreement must be fully completed and submitted Online in advance of the round/game that will be broadcast.
+4. All stations broadcasting any round/game of an NCAA championship shall be required to submit a completed audio agreement to Mike Dodson/Cindy Johnson at Learfield IMG College.
+If the broadcast is being distributed via the Internet or mobile devices, you must submit the direct link to the audio player.
+The audio agreement must be fully completed and submitted Online in advance of the round/game that will be broadcast.
 Please note, if the form is not fully completed, rights will not be granted.
 The form shall be submitted for each round/game that a station wishes to broadcast.

-IMG College will authorize the form and submit it to the on-site media coordinator/host sports information director.
-Facilities may not be reserved until the media coordinator/host sports information director has received an authorized radio agreement from IMG College.
-On-site personnel from the radio station also should retain a copy of the radio agreement for reference.
+Learfield IMG College will authorize the form and submit it to the on-site media coordinator/host sports information director.
+Facilities may not be reserved until the media coordinator/host sports information director has received an authorized audio agreement from Learfield IMG College.
+On-site personnel from the radio station also should retain a copy of the audio agreement for reference.
 This agreement is the .pdf file that will be automatically generated upon completion of the online form.

 If the originating station or any station within the network intends to stream the broadcast over the Internet via their station's Web site or any other third-party Web site, or provides such audio for distribution by any mobile application, then an additional fee will be charged.